blu3r4y/AdventOfLanguages2020/README.md

 Although, I think the standard library has much less functions compared to Haskell.
 For one, missed `itertools.groupby` from Python here.

+#### 💙 Nim

+This took some time to write, but it was worth it.
+It is fantastic to have code that is as readable as Python but compiles to fast machine code at the end of the day.
+Sadly, the compiler messages weren't very helpful when learning Nim and the documentation could be better.
+And I hate macro magic.
+Nevertheless, a great language.

 #### 💙 C

 Parsing the input was the only real challenge here, once again.